-The written examination is divided into two portions.
 The first session covers methods, including aspects of study design, analysis, and causal inference.
 As a guideline, a student should not attempt this exam until she or he has completed all of the courses below, but the questions are cross-cutting rather than being focused within material covered in individual courses.

 Courses to complete before attempting the Written Exam

-BST 201 EPI 204

-PHS 2000A/B EPI 207
+PHS 2000A/B EPI 247

-BST 223 or BST 226 EPI 247
+BST 223 or BST 226 EPI 289

-EPI 201 and EPI 202 EPI 289
+EPI 201 and EPI 202 EPI 507

-EPI 203 EPI 507
+EPI 203 EPI 207